AutoReiv/Certpages/docs/AWS/CloudPractitioner.md

 3 years after the certification is acquired.

 Renewal:
-[Take the current Associate exam again][3] OR Earn a AWS professional level certification
+[Take the Cloud Practitioner exam OR earn and associate-level or professional-level certification][3]
 [3]: https://aws.amazon.com/certification/recertification/

 ## Books